 The members of the Hellenic Semiotic Society are active in a wide range of fields of semiotic theory and research: lingistics, translation, literature, visual and performative arts, political, intercultural and science communication, design, graphics and advertising, popular culture, new media and social media, education and anthropology, animal studies, archeology, museum and memory studies, architecture and urban planning.

-The Greek direction in socio-semiotic research has been noted in the international bibliography as the “Greek School” or the “School of Thessaloniki”, and grouped with the “Anglo-Australian School”, the “School of Bari”, the “Finnish School”, the “School of Tartu” and the “School of Vienna” (see Paul Cobley & Anti Randviir, 2009, “Introduction: What is Sociosemiotics?”
+The Hellenic Semiotic Society is generally characterized by its sustained focus on semiotics as an analytical-critical approach to current socio-cultural processes and phenomena.
+Its distinctive semotic perspective has been cited in international literature as the “Greek School” or the “School of Thessaloniki”, and was grouped with the “Anglo-Australian School”, the “School of Bari”, the “Finnish School”, the “School of Tartu” and the “School of Vienna” (see Paul Cobley & Anti Randviir, 2009, “Introduction: What is Sociosemiotics?”
 Semiotica 173 (1/4): 1-39).

-The Society has organised several conferences and symposia, on the national or international level, with the participation of distinguished Greek and foreign speakers.
-It has reached a wide audience through its published volumes of conference proceedings, mainly in Greek but sometimes with contributions in English or French:
+The Society has organised several conferences and symposia, at a national or international level, with the participation of distinguished Greek and foreign semioticians.
+With the exception of the 2015 volume, the conference proceedings are published in Greek, with contributions in English or French:

 - Semiotics and Society (in Greek; Athens: Odysseas, 1980)